Cirkit Designer Logo

 • Avoid Reverse Polarity:

-Double-check the polarity of the battery and power connections to avoid damaging the module.
+Always double-check the polarity of the battery and input connections to prevent damage to the module.

 Example: Using the TP4056 Module with an Arduino UNO